Alternate Realities (the links farm)

 Tahi’s husband, Clyde and Lila’s pop.
 Charlie Hunter may be heard on the Telarc, Ropeadope and Bluenote labels.
 A Tuesday’s child: “...somebody said, ‘You need to check out Charlie Parker and Charlie Christian and John Coltrane,’ and it was like boom!”
-Charlie represents the author’s foothold on the DNA Ladder of Fame.
+Charlie and sister Jenny represent the author’s foothold on the DNA Ladder of Fame.

 This jazz writer and broadcaster (bon vivant, gent about town and most knowledgable of cognoscenti) was the station manager of WBAI-FM in New York City in the days when I was the recording engineer.
 As of this writing (Feb.
 2020) Chris’ blog Stomp Off is well worth a visit for jazz memorabilia, rare sessions, video and audio clips and oodles of graphic enchantments: Alberta Hunter and Paul Robeson at the Drury Lane Theatre is a winner.
 The celebration of Chris’ Bessie Smith biography is among the latest adds to the Blues Hall of Fame (May 2012).